 Major indicators of abuse on examination are

 Physical abuse should be considered when an infant who is not walking or at least cruising (ie, walking with support of objects in the environment) has a serious injury.
-Young infants with seemingly minor injuries to the face also should be further evaluated.
+Young infants with seemingly minor injuries should also be further evaluated.
 The younger infant may appear to be normal despite significant brain trauma, and inflicted acute head trauma should be part of the differential diagnosis of every lethargic infant.
-Other hints are multiple injuries at different stages of resolution or development; cutaneous lesions with patterns suggestive of particular sources of injury (see Physical abuse); and repeated injury, which is suggestive of abuse or inadequate supervision.
+Other hints are multiple injuries at different stages of resolution or development; cutaneous lesions with patterns suggestive of particular sources of injury ( see Physical abuse Physical abuse ); and repeated injury, which is suggestive of abuse or inadequate supervision.

-A dilated eye examination and neuroimaging are recommended for all children < 1 yr with suspected abuse.
+A dilated eye examination and neuroimaging are recommended for all children < 1 year old with suspected abuse.
 Retinal hemorrhages occur in 85 to 90% of cases of abusive head trauma vs < 10% of cases of accidental head trauma.
-However, retinal hemorrhages are not pathognomonic of abuse (1).
-They also may result from childbirth and persist for up to 4 wk.
+However, retinal hemorrhages are not pathognomonic of abuse (1 Diagnosis references Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more ).
+They also may result from childbirth and persist for 4 or more weeks.
 When retinal hemorrhages result from accidental trauma, the mechanism is usually obvious and life-threatening (eg, major motor vehicle crash), and the hemorrhages are typically few in number and confined to the posterior poles.

-Sexually transmitted infections (2) in a child < 12 yr should make practitioners extremely suspicious about the possibility of sexual abuse.
+Sexually transmitted infections Overview of Sexually Transmitted Infections Sexually transmitted infection (STI) refers to infection with a pathogen that is transmitted through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with... read more (2 Diagnosis references Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more ) in a child < 12 years old are nearly always the result of sexual abuse.
 When a child has been sexually abused, behavioral changes (eg, irritability, fearfulness, insomnia) may be the only clues initially.
-If sexual abuse is suspected, the perioral and anal areas and the external genitals must be examined for evidence of injury.
-If the suspected abuse is thought to have occurred recently (≤ 96 h), forensic evidence should be gathered using an appropriate kit and handled according to required legal standards (see Medical Examination of the Rape Victim : Testing and evidence collection).
+If sexual abuse is suspected, the perioral and anal areas and the external genitals should be examined for evidence of injury.
+If the suspected abuse is thought to have occurred recently (≤ 96 hours), forensic evidence should be gathered using an appropriate kit and handled according to required legal standards ( see Testing and evidence collection Testing and evidence collection Sexual assault is any type of sexual activity or contact that a person does not consent to.
+Sexual assault, including rape, may cause physical injury or illness or psychologic trauma.
+Survivors... read more ).
 An examination involving use of a magnifying light source with a camera, such as with a specially equipped colposcope, may be helpful to the examiner as well as for documentation for legal purposes.

 Evaluation focuses on general appearance and behavior to determine whether the child is failing to develop normally.
 Teachers and social workers are often the first to recognize neglect.
 The physician may notice a pattern of missed appointments and vaccinations that are not up-to-date.
 Medical neglect of life-threatening, chronic diseases, such as asthma or diabetes, can lead to a subsequent increase in office or emergency department visits and poor adherence with recommended treatment regimens.